 Arts and Sciences - Law (Bachelor’s Degree/JD)

-The Creighton College of Arts and Sciences and the Creighton School of Law collaborated on the degree track to provide this opportunity for highly motivated students to maximize their course work at Creighton.
+Earn your law degree sooner.
+At Creighton, highly motivated students can earn a bachelor’s degree and a law degree in just six years.
 You’ll spend three years on requirements for a bachelor’s degree in the Arts and Sciences and three years on requirements for a law degree.

-The 3-3 program is available for the following majors:
+The 3-3 law program is designed for motivated students ready to enter the job market sooner than their peers.
+The program is available for the following majors:

 - Classical and Near Eastern Studies